moorf/osu-speedtrainer/README.md

   b2 = 't'
   bpm = 170

-**NOTE: playing osu! wlihe script script running may result in input latency**
+**NOTE: playing osu! while running this script may result in input latency**